charmbracelet/soft-serve/README.md

 setting for this is `read-only`.
 This will grant anonymous connections that use SSH Public Key authentication `read-only` access to public repos.

+`anon-access` is also used in combination with `allow-keyless` to determine the access level for HTTP(s) and git:// clone requests.

 ## Authorization

-Admins can manage users and manage their keys.
+Admins can manage users and their keys using the `user` command.
 Once a user is created and has access to the server, they can manage their own keys and settings.

 To create a new user simply use `user create`: